Adopting An Old Dog

 By: Anonymous

-Well, if that's all she's doing I don't think she's acting out at all.
+Well, if that's all she's doing, I don't think she's acting out at all.
 Poor thing.
-Of course she's going to poop or pee if left alone for that length of time, especially as her 'plumbing' is 10 years old.
+Of course, she will poop or pee if left alone for that length of time, especially as her 'plumbing' is 10 years old.

 I think leaving any dog alone for 10 hours is cruel.
 Imagine being alone every day for that length of time.
 It must be terrible for her.